-Having previously featured several vintage Transceivers, this month sees a change as we feature the R209 which is a stand-alone HF receiver.
+Having previously featured several vintage Transceivers, this posting sees a change as we feature the R209 which is a stand-alone HF receiver.
 The R209 was introduced in the early1950s as the replacement for the Army R107 which will be featured in the March issue of Airtime.
 The picture shows the MK2 version.
 The frequency coverage of the R209 is 1-20MHz in 4 Bands.
 Modes of reception are AM,CW and unusually Frequency Modulation.
 The set is completely self contained and hermetically sealed for use in wet and humid environments.
 Note the cover to seal the loudspeaker from moisture ingress.
 The Mk.1 version runs from 6V DC with the later Mk.2 operating from nominal 12V battery power.

 The R209 is a Super-heterodyne receiver with and IF of 460kHz.
 It marked a new generation of radios, constructed from die-cast aluminium alloy.
 The case is ribbed for strength yet lightweight and completely sealed.
 The internal RF and IF circuits are built into plug-in modules for ease of servicing.
 Valves are miniature B7G types.
 Internal HT voltage is derived from the usual vibrator type supply, typical of the era.
 R209s were manufactured by Mullard Electronics Limited and others.